digitalservicebund/digitalcheck-apps/doc/adr/0009-use-monorepo.md

-# 3. Use a Monorepo for All Digitalcheck Applications
+# 9. Use a Monorepo for All Digitalcheck Applications

-Date: 2024-05-23
+Date: 2024-05-24

 ## Status

-Accepted
+Superceded by []

 ## Context